yjs/yjs/README.md

 [![Build Status](http://layers.dbis.rwth-aachen.de/jenkins/job/Yatta/badge/icon)](http://layers.dbis.rwth-aachen.de/jenkins/job/Yatta/)

-Y is a framework for optimistic concurrency control and automatic conflict resolution on arbitrary data types.
-The framework implements a new OT-like concurrency algorithm and provides similar functionality as [ShareJs] and [OpenCoweb].
-Y was designed to take away the pain from concurrently editing complex data types like Text, Json, and XML.
-For more information you should check out the [website](https://dadamonad.github.io/yjs/)!
+yjs is a framework for optimistic concurrency control and automatic conflict resolution on arbitrary data types.
+The framework implements a new OT-like concurrency algorithm and provides similar functionality as [ShareJs] and [OpenCoweb]. yjs was designed to take away the pain from concurrently editing complex data types like Text, Json, and XML.
+You can find some applications for this framework [here](https://dadamonad.github.io/yjs/examples/).

 In the future, we want to enable users to implement their own collaborative types.
 Currently we provide data types for
 * Text
 * Json
 * XML

-Unlike other frameworks, Y supports P2P message propagation and is not bound to a specific communication protocol.
-Therefore, Y is extremely scalable and can be used in a wide range of application scenarios.
+Unlike other frameworks, yjs supports P2P message propagation and is not bound to a specific communication protocol.
+Therefore, yjs is extremely scalable and can be used in a wide range of application scenarios.

 We support several communication protocols as so called *Connectors*.
-You find a bunch of Connectors in the [Y-Connectors](https://github.com/rwth-acis/y-connectors) repository.
+You find a bunch of Connectors in the [y-connectors](https://github.com/rwth-acis/y-connectors) repository.
 Currently supported communication protocols:
 * [XMPP-Connector](http://xmpp.org) - Propagates updates in a XMPP multi-user-chat room
 * [WebRTC-Connector](http://peerjs.com/) - Propagate updates directly with WebRTC
 * [IWC-Connector](http://dbis.rwth-aachen.de/cms/projects/the-xmpp-experience#interwidget-communication) - Inter-widget Communication

-You can use Y client-, and server- side.
+You can use yjs client-, and server- side.
 You can get it as via npm, and bower.
-We even provide a polymer element for Y!
+We even provide a polymer element for yjs!

 The theoretical advantages over similar frameworks are support for
 * ..
 P2P message propagation and arbitrary communication protocols